smeredith/smeredith.github.io/_posts/2021-04-13-teensy-radio-interface.md

 Audio from the radio is routed to the right headphone channel.
 Audio from the computer is routed to the left headphone channel.

-The headphone jack (and only the headphone jack) has a filter on the audio from the radio to remove any PL tone hum since the audio it carries is not filtered by the radio.
+The headphone jack (and only the headphone jack) has a software high-pass filter on the audio from the radio to remove any PL tone hum since the audio it carries is not filtered by the radio.
+The audio from the radio is not affected by the radio's squelch control, so the audio from the headphone jack is unsquelched.
+I plan to implement squelch for the headphone jack in software.

 ## Radio Connectors